rainbowbreeze/ai_for_community_events/README.md

 - Deploy stablediffusion via VertexAI (also Imagen)
 - HuggingFace checkpoint to call for getting images
 - Deploy solution to HF so people can visit it

+Find the right role
+- You're an head hunter.
+You need to suggest the best role to contact companies to get sponsorships.
+What it will be, and why?

 <br/>